-Illinois Emergency Management Agency (IEMA) Dispatch Center: Responsible for receiving and processing requests for communications resources (equipment, personnel, radio channels/talkgroups).
+Illinois Emergency Management Agency (IEMA) Dispatch Center: Responsible for receiving and processing requests for communications resources (equipment, personnel, and radio channels/talkgroups).
 IEMA Dispatch will make contact with the designated Communications Coordinator (COMC) and follow any additional instructions provided.
 IEMA Dispatch is responsible for 24/7 monitoring of the Statewide Hailing Channel (STARCOM IESMA talkgroup).
 IEMA Dispatch will document requests for communications resources, and will maintain the current status and availability of state deployable communications resources.

-Northwest Central Dispatch Arlington Heights: Primary receiving point responsible for receiving and processing requests for Illinois Telecommunicator Emergency Response Taskforce (IL TERT) resources.
-After receiving the request and obtaining the necessary details, the State TERT Coordinator or on-call regional TERT representative will be contacted.
-The request will be vetted and a TERT team will be assembled for deployment.

-Peoria Dispatch: Alternate receiving point for receiving and processing TERT requests.

 Strategic Technology Reserve (STR) Host Agency: Responsible for maintaining and operating communications resources which are designated as Illinois STR resources.
 STR resources will be maintained in an operational ready condition and deployed in accordance with established policies, procedures, Memorandum of Understanding (MOU), or other agreements.
 STR host agencies may deploy resources upon receiving a request through the IEMA Dispatch Center or when contacted directly by the requesting agency.
 In cases where deployment of STR resources is initiated following notification directly from the requesting agency, the STR host agency is responsible for notifying the IEMA Dispatch Center with details of the deployment.
 Notification to IEMA Dispatch may be done via telephone or by radio using the Statewide Hailing Channel (IESMA).

+For IL-TERT, the Host Agency responsibilities are handled by the following Communication Centers:

+Northwest Central Dispatch Arlington Heights: Primary receiving point responsible for receiving and processing requests for Illinois Telecommunicator Emergency Response Taskforce (IL TERT) resources.
+After receiving the request and obtaining the necessary details, the State TERT Coordinator or on-call regional TERT representative will be contacted.
+The request will be vetted and a TERT team will be assembled for deployment.

+Peoria Dispatch: Alternate receiving point for receiving and processing TERT requests.

 TYPES OF REQUESTS